guinea-pigg/Vistula-text/README.md

 # How to deal with unresponsive SME?
-6 simple solutions
+6 specific solutions

 **Glossary:**